ra559/cis106/_docs/finaProject.md

 > For every application provide a basic description, how to install and remove it and how to do something simple in it.

-Your final document should look like this:
+Your final document should look like [this](/project/finalProjectExample/)

+# Other Project Ideas
+> If you choose to do any of the projects listed here, make an appointment with me to discuss it.
+I will give you an outline that you can follow.

 ## Web Development
 1. Build a LAMP Stack in Ubuntu Server 🌟🌟